isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-seal-painted-wood-for-outdoor-use.markdown

 The solvent-based Polyurethane Sealants are the best suitable oil-based painted wood  avoid using it over latex pain and vice versa.
 **3. Sealant and Paint Combination**
 This combination entails a gallon paint container that integrates sealing compounds within its chemical formulation.
 Such kind of paint is there (but rare).
-- Usually, the sealant sticks along the paint layer and acts as a UV-rays blocker upon drying.
-This solvent compound is also resistant to fading and peeling especially if the right number of coats are applied.
+- Usually, the sealant sticks along the paint layer and acts as a UV-rays blocker upon drying.Â This solvent compound is also resistant to fading and peeling especially if the right number of coats are applied.
 - Before buying sealant and paint combination compound, its advisable to confirm the labels for certification purposes.
 Remember, sealant and paint combination is a better option for a low-cost alternative.
 However, this method may not be stronger than using the actual sealant approach.
 ### Step 3: Surface Preparation